pyeventsourcing/eventsourcing/docs/topics/process.rst

 An Actor model library, such as `Thespian Actor Library
 <https://github.com/kquick/Thespian>`__, could be used to run
-a partitioned system of process applications as actors.
+a pipelined system of process applications as actors.

-A system actor could start a process application-partition actor when its address is requested, or otherwise make sure there is one running actor for each process application-partition.
+A system actor could start an actor for each pipeline-stage when its address is requested, or otherwise make sure there is one running actor for each process application-pipeline.

-An actor could stop when there are no new event notifications to process for a perdiod of time.

 Actor processes could be automatically distributed across a cluster.
 The cluster could auto-scale according to CPU usage (or perhaps network usage).